-We pride ourselves on our refreshing approach to estate agency, and the things which make us different.
+If you have a property in Canary Wharf and are looking to sell, we can help market your property and find you the perfect buyer.
+We pride ourselves on our refreshing approach to estate agency, and the things which makes us different.

-Whilst our fixed selling fees are the draw for many – we think the percentage-based fees offered by our competitors is a bit “last century” – perhaps it’s our straightforward approach and exceptional market and area knowledge which really sets us apart.
+Whilst our fixed property selling fees are the draw for many – we think the percentage- based fees offered by our competitors is a bit “last century” – perhaps it’s our straightforward approach and exceptional market and area knowledge which really sets us apart.

-Whether your property is in Canary Wharf, Bow, Royal Docks, Poplar, Wapping, Limehouse, Blackwall, Whitechapel, Bethnal Green or the City fringe, we have the team to provide the right level of service and expertise for you.
+Whether your property is in Canary Wharf, the Isle of Dogs, Shoreditch, or the areas in between, we can provide the right level of service and expertise for you.

 As a thoroughly modern estate agency, we run our business efficiently, embracing new technologies which reduce costs, and therefore savings we can pass onto you.